eonist/GitSync-applescript/README.md

 - [ ] ~~In the wizard, implement a failsafe when the user enters the wrong type of data~~
 - [ ] Retrieve the remote account name from keychain with shell and regexp capture groups
 - [ ] Implement the commands: i and c
-- [ ] The separation of Title and Description in a Commit msg, build the parser and seqyencer for this
+- [ ] The separation of Title and Description in a Commit msg, build the parser and sequencer for this
 - [ ] Stress-test when GitSync gets into trouble
 - [ ] Test if you are prompted for a password when requesting from a new keychain
 - [ ] Add support for ssh authentication
 - [ ] Research git ignore and how it works
 - [ ] Shorten the FAQ list
 - [ ] use a fixed interval if no interval is provided in the repositories.xml file
-- [ ] Use Regular expresion when deriving the git status message
+- [ ] Use Regular expression when deriving the git status message
 - [ ] ~~Maybe just have 1 interval instead of 3? , just a single Sync interval?~~
 - [ ] Do research around what happens if a file changes before a commit is pushed, or before a commit for that matter
 - [ ] Test project with a fresh git install, do we need to setup the shell stuff?
 - [ ] Test with bitbucket private repo
+- [ ] Complete the KeychainParser and KeychainModifier classes
+- [ ] Create an UML activity diagram, And UML class diagram
 - [ ] Account for keychain passwords with special characters.
 They may be in hex format.
 Find a way to decode hex.
 - [ ] **Bonus:** Instal git on server, and use it as origin instead of Github for private projects
 - [ ] **Bonus:** Humanise commit messages